What is Egg Donation?

 Step 2 – Preparing Your Uterus for Implantation

 Since the embryos will be transferred to you, it is important to coordinate cycles between you and your donor.
 While the donor is going through the egg production method, you are given hormones that will prepare your uterus to receive the embryos and support a pregnancy.
 A simulated or mock embryo transfer will take place prior to the cycle to measure the angle and depth of your cervix and uterus and the thickness of your uterine lining.
 This mock process is necessary to ensure the actual embryo transfer in Mexico happens effortlessly.

 Step 3 – Egg Retrieval

-Around 36 hours after the HCG injection, your donor will undergo egg retrieval in Mexico.
+Around 36 hours after the hormone injection, your donor will undergo egg retrieval in Mexico.
 Using a hollow, ultrasound guided needle, the eggs are gently removed from the fluid-filled (follicular) sacs on the ovaries.
 This is called follicular aspiration.
 The egg donor experiences little or no discomfort during this procedure.

 Step 4 – Fertilization

 As the eggs are retrieved they are immediately sent to expert embryologists in an IVF laboratory setting where they are identified and prepared for fertilization.
 The eggs are combined with your partner’s sperm or sperm donation for fertilization to take place.
 After fertilization and over the next three to five days cell division takes place; the fertilized eggs are now called embryos.